macnum/100-days-of-code/r1-log.md

 Did a brief intro to CSS Grid today—learning about rows, columns, and how grid layout works.
 Looking forward to building more with it soon!

 ### R1D27
+Kept it light today—just explored a bit of the history behind CSS Grid.
+Was interesting to see how far layout systems have come.

+### R1D28